 World Book and Copyright Day is observed in India with enthusiasm.
 The day witnesses a variety of events such as book exhibitions, author meet-ups, and literary workshops.
 Schools and colleges organize reading sessions and debates.
 It provides an opportunity to engage young minds in conversations about authors' rights and encourage respect for intellectual property.
 World Book and Copyright Day annually falls on April 23, cultivating unity in the diverse expressions of literary culture.

-Facts about World Book Day
+Top 8 Facts for 2026 World Book Day in India

 In the News and Trending in India for World Book Day